-Financial statements have the ability to reveal earnings per year, sales and profits accrued.
-Though sales figures may vary, the financial planners will be in a position to find a correlative pattern over a few years of data of sales-figures.
-Take the example of a company which may reveal a trend of sales increases whenever new products are marketed and released.
+- Pattern Detection and forecasting: Financial statements have the ability to can reveal earnings per year, sales and profits accrued.
+Though sales figures may vary, the financial planners will be in a position to find a correlative pattern over a few years of data of sales Take the example of a company that may reveal a trend of sales increases whenever new products are marketed and released.
 Sales could drop after let’s say a year of the product launch.
-This trend analysis is a huge company benefit as it forecasts a market life of about a year is useful, as it shows sales patterns for product launches, a sales drop after a year, and a need for new products in a year’s time.
+This trend analysis is a huge company benefit as it forecasts a market life of about a year is useful, as it shows sales patterns for product launches, a sales drop after a year, and a need for new products in a year.

-- Based on patterns of the market: A big disadvantage of the financial statements analysis and use for making strategic decisions based on figures and data pertaining to current market conditions which may fluctuate.
+- Based on patterns of the market: A big disadvantage of the financial statements analysis and use for making strategic decisions is based on figures and data current market conditions which may fluctuate.
 Past performance is a good indicator and motivator.
 It cannot, however, guarantee the fluctuations and future demands.
-A cautious approach is called for in interpretation of financial ratios and statements to prevent excessive risk-taking based purely on forecasts.
+A cautious approach is called for in the interpretation of financial ratios and statements to prevent excessive risk-taking based purely on forecasts.

 - Analysis of At-One-Time basis: As the name suggests the forecast and analysis is applicable at that one time only.
 It does not reveal or compare the past performance or future forecast at one glance.
-One will need to exercise caution by generating and reporting on a continuous basis rather than a one-time basis.
+One will need to exercise caution by generating and reporting continuously rather than on a one-time basis.
 Such extrapolation of data and financial analysis undertaken frequently is crucial to the company’s health and decision-making abilities.

 Why do financial analysis courses?